Magic-Nipples/Xash3D-VS2019-Toolkit/README.md

-# Xash3D-VS2019-Toolkit
+# Toolkit for Xash3D VS2019
- Required files, and other tools for Xash3D VS2019
+Here you can find the required files, and other tools for [**Xash3D VS2019**](https://github.com/Magic-Nipples/Xash3D-VS2019)